 Alias 1 goes by two names.
 Aiden Sommers for his general compositions and productions.
 If you’re looking to explore his club projects and electronic live energy then you will find Alias 1.

-At around 11pm on the first night of OTR’s (Corona Free) Bed and Boogie Weekender, Ian and I made our way to Ron’s Rave Pit to witness some real time music magic.
-Although Aidan is very fresh onto the music scene the energy emanated is intense and rather infectious, fluctuating between soft, ethereal tones and hard-hitting bass lines.
+At around 11 pm on the first night of OTR’s Bed and Boogie Weekender.
+Ian and I made our way to Ron’s Rave Pit.
+We were there to witness some real-time music magic.
+Although Aidan is very fresh onto the music scene.
+The energy emanated is intense and rather infectious, fluctuating between soft, ethereal tones and hard-hitting basslines.
 So, it’s a little difficult to stand still while watching him perform.

-The vibe was up from start to finish and once the set was over, we scheduled an interview with Aidan, in hopes of gaining some deeper insight into the fresh and young mind of this talented individual.
+The vibe was up from start to finish.
+Once the set was over, we scheduled an interview with Aidan.
+In hopes of gaining some deeper insight into the fresh and young mind of this talented individual.

-Aidan: “ I started out with no musical background at all, apart from listening to my mother’s singing and a few years of theatre performance.
-A few years into learning music production, I began learning music theory and piano to improve my song writing.
+“ I started out with no musical background at all.
+Apart from listening to my mother’s singing and a few years of theatre performance.
+A few years into learning music production, I began learning music theory and piano to improve my songwriting.

-I got into making music just by listening from a young age, being a collector of CD’s & Merch from my favourite artists.
-Eventually I got out into the clubbing scene which inspired me to learn Djing and eventually Ableton which became my most important tool.
+I got into making music just by listening from a young age.
+Being a collector of CDs & Merch from my favorite artists.
+Eventually, I got out into the clubbing scene.
+This was the turning point that inspired me to learn Djing, and eventually, Ableton which became my most important tool.

 What’s your production process like?

-What style would you categorise your music under?
+What style would you categorize your music under?

 What are some of the perks and shortcomings of being involved in Malta’s music scene?

-Aidan: “Some perks are that as an artist you’re in a scene where you’re contributing to your own growth, as well as the growth of other local artists.
-It’s great to be in a collaborative environment where people are helping each other as individuals as well as in groups in a collaborative effort, using their talents to create a network of ideas to support one another by exchanging services and skills.
+“Some perks are that as an artist you’re in a scene where you’re contributing to your own growth.
+As well as the growth of other local artists.
+It’s great to be in a collaborative environment.
+Using our talents to create a network of ideas to support one another by exchanging services and skills”.